cloudqubes/cloudqubes.github.io/_posts/2020-01-18-happy-virtualizing-with-multipass.markdown

 {% endhighlight %}

 A VM can be stopped, to free up its CPU and memory.
-Then if you want can be started again.
+Then, can be started again when youu want.

 {% highlight shell %}
 $ multipass stop my_first_vm
 $ multipass list
 Name                    State             IPv4             Image my_first_vm             Stopped           --               Ubuntu 18.04 LTS

+$ multipass start my_first_vm
 {% endhighlight %}

 # Working on the VM

 You can execute any command on a VM.

 {% highlight shell %}
 $ multipass exec my_first_vm -- ls -la
 total 32